Li Jiahao

-Li Jiahao (李嘉灏; born 22 June 2001) is a Chinese footballer currently playing as a midfielder for Ganzhou Ruishi.
+Li Jiahao (李嘉灏; born 22 June 2001) is a Chinese footballer currently playing as a midfielder for Guangdong Wuchuan Youth.

 Club career

 Li started playing football in 2012, and was initially a ball boy for Guangzhou FC, who he would go on to sign for.

 In March 2025, Li was loaned out to China League Two club Ganzhou Ruishi and being appointed as assistant coach at the same time.